in /equality report

 There is a lot we can do.
 I am sure that you already know or guess.
 Even so, here is some inspiration.

-Rising awareness about inequality and accessible education could help.
-Also, exposure to diversity and cross-cultural friendships.
+Rising awareness about inequality and accessible education helps.
+Also, exposure to diversity including cross-class and cross-cultural friendships.
 Let’s work together on a project with people we wouldn’t otherwise interact with and bring the barriers down.
 It can be anything.
 A community litter-pick, an allotment project or something more complex.

 The other indicator of inequality in our research was income and corporate tax.

 Could we create a local campaign group demanding a complete abolition of tax havens and increased tax for the rich?
-Or join an existing one such The Equality Trust’s groups spread across the UK?
+Or join an existing one such The Equality Trust’s groups spread across the UK or a similar?
 Why not.
-Let’s make our voices to be heard together!
+Let’s make our voices to be heard, together!

 You could have noticed that social expenditure in most unequal countries is low.